Multidimensional Chebyshev Systems - just a definition: Systems to be generalized

 \section{Systems to be generalized}

-One needs a new point of view on the Chebyshev systems.
-We suppose the point of view of boundary value problems which may be generalized to the multivariate situation: We consider a special class of $ET-$systems which are ''generalizable''.
+One needs a new point of view on the Chebyshev systems which would make them generalizable to several dimensions.
+We propose the point of view of boundary value problems: We consider a special class of $ET-$systems which are ''generalizable''.